jmmgc/Text-File-Editor/README.md

 # Text-File-Editor
-An useful text file editor for Windows with UTF-8 and ANSI-support and many features.
+This a useful text editor for Windows with UTF8- and ANSI-support and many features.
+You can find more information at https://www.jmmgc.com/editor/en.php